 Remember how I love America’s Test Kitchen because their cookbooks are like attending a cooking class?
 They are so full of great knowledge that really teach you why and how to do things.
 We’ll America’s Test Kitchen and King Arthur Flour are two peas in a pod.
 They really are BFF companies in real-life and a lady from America’s Test Kitchen even wrote one of the chapters in the King Arthur book.
 Score!
 You’ll feel so much smarter after reading the book and it is a must-have for anyone serious about understanding and getting good at baking with a variety of whole grains.

 Now on to the recipe!
 I whipped up a batch of whole wheat hot cross buns the other day and this was definitely the best recipe I’ve tried.
 What are whole wheat hot cross buns you might ask?!
 Well it’s a light sweet bread with fruit (in my case homemade dried cherries!) with a simple glaze on top.
 It’s traditionally eaten after Lent and is very much a spring and Easter-time food.
 I plan to serve these with our Easter breakfast because they reheated very very well the second day.
-Think of them as a light and moist cousin of the cinnamon roll without all the fuss and with about a million less calories.
 You’ll love them, I promise!

 And don’t get so excited about the buns that your forget to enter the giveaway at the bottom of the post!
 King Arthur Flour has generously agreed to give away a gorgeous hardback copy of King Arthur Flour Whole Grain Baking along with a coupon for a free 5 lb. bag of their flour!
 This book is a great resource that you will want on your shelf!

 Where did the name Hot Cross Buns come from?